nubenetes/awesome-kubernetes/docs/java-and-java-performance-optimization.md

 - [medium: How to reduce your JVM app memory footprint in Docker and Kubernetes 🌟](https://medium.com/wix-engineering/how-to-reduce-your-jvm-app-memory-footprint-in-docker-and-kubernetes-d6e030d21298)
 - [tech.olx.com: Improving JVM Warm-up on Kubernetes 🌟](https://tech.olx.com/improving-jvm-warm-up-on-kubernetes-1b27dd8ecd58) Vikas Kumar explains why you should not run your Java applications with a fixed quota of a single CPU core.
 Instead, use Burstable QoS to allow for increased CPU usage during start-up.
 - [dzone: Best Practices: Java Memory Arguments for Containers 🌟](https://dzone.com/articles/best-practices-java-memory-arguments-for-container) In this article, we will discuss the possible JVM arguments that can be used to specify the Java heap size and the best option to choose.
+- [medium.com/@anurag2397: Tuning JVM containers for better CPU and memory utilisation in K8s environment](https://medium.com/@anurag2397/solving-javas-core-problems-around-memory-and-cpu-4d0c97748c43) In this article, you'll discuss JVM warmup issues, high heap memory utilisation and how those affect Java apps deployed in Kubernetes.
+You'll then learn how to work around them.
+- [danoncoding.com: Tricky Kubernetes memory management for Java applications 🌟](https://danoncoding.com/tricky-kubernetes-memory-management-for-java-applications-d2f88dd4e9f6) Running Java applications in a container environment requires an understanding of both — JVM memory mechanics and Kubernetes memory management.
+In this article, you will discuss the settings and optimizations necessary to run Java apps in Kubernetes.

 ### Benchmarking modern Java Virtual Machines and the next-generation garbage collectors